Introduction to Image Transfers

 In this workshop, students will learn how to transfer both colored inkjet and black & white laser prints onto various surfaces including fabric and paper.
 The instructor will demonstrate how to prepare black & white laser prints using matte medium, how to layer surfaces with water based media, and how to transfer colored inkjet and black & white laser prints onto prepared surfaces.
 Students will get to experiment with these techniques in class and will leave with a small collection of samples and the ability to continue working with these processes at home.

-Materials to Bring: Paint brushes (synthetic white nylon, round and flat, ranging in size from small to large), 1-2 B&W laser prints (around 3" - 5" in length/width or smaller), email instructor 1-2 color images a few days before class (to be printed on the Lazertran inkjet transfer paper).
+Materials to Bring: Paint brushes (3-5 white synthetic, round and flat, non-bristle brushes, ranging in size from small to large), 1-2 B&W laser prints (around 3" - 5" in length/width or smaller), email instructor 1-2 color images a few days before class (to be printed on the Lazertran inkjet transfer paper).

 Location: 375 Rhode Island St, San Francisco, CA 94103